 "Do you even have children?!!!
 Obviously not, or you would know this kind of parenting is impossible, and would raise criminals!"

-question, I went to the best source I know: My children.
-They were never
+To explain how children learn to be good people without being punished, I went to the best source I know: My children.
+They were never punished,

 When I asked them, they were puzzled.

 My 18 year old son: "You and Dad were always nice to us.
 So why wouldn't we be nice back?"

 My 14 year old daughter: "We LOVE you and Dad.
 Of course we try not to disappoint you."

 Me: "But how did you learn to behave, without punishment?"

 My daughter: "Why would punishment teach you to behave?
 That just makes kids dislike their parents, and disrespect them.
 Why would kids follow someone they don't respect?"

 Me: "What do you mean by 'follow'?"